nanobus/examples/blog/README.md

 ### Invoking Nanoblog on the command line

-The `nanobus invoke {interface} {method}` allows you to run nanobus actions in your terminal without having nanobus running
+The `nanobus invoke <operation>` allows you to run nanobus actions in your terminal without having nanobus running

 Below is us echoing in a json with the necessary parameters to make a blog post.